 “Some workers are considering a return to former employers.
 Labor markets are tightly constrained.
-And according to Employ’s latest report, one-third of workers feel comfortable quitting a job without having another lined up.”
+And according to Employ’s 2022 report, one-third of workers feel comfortable quitting a job without having another lined up.”

 According to Berkey, all of this drives a need for job seekers to be clear on what they want, since companies are moving fast to recruit in order to compete in the current hot labor market.

 “You should be prepared to be whisked through the interview process so that the organization you’re interviewing with can have the chance to offer you before their competitor does,” Berkey said.
 “Know what you want so when you see it, you can expedite — but not hastily rush — your decision.”